Or Sara O’Keeffe at Aevitas Creative Management:

 Her story for children, Etain’s Dream, was serialised in the Nenagh Guardian.

-Her first novel, The Trial of Lotta Rae, will be published by the Welbeck Publishing Group on May 26th 2022.
-She is currently working on her second novel.
+Her debut novel, The Trial of Lotta Rae, was published by the Welbeck Publishing Group on May 26th 2022.
+Her second novel The Graces will be published in June 2023.